sushil2601/javaScript_practise/REACT.md

 Q .useCallback
 Ans :-

-    useCallback is a React Hook used to memoize functions, so the function reference doesn’t change unless its dependencies change.
+    .useCallback is a React Hook used to memoize functions, so the function reference doesn’t change unless its dependencies change.

     Syntax :-
         const memoizedCallback = useCallback(() => {